 You will receive your tax receipt by mail after your securities have been received and sold.

-Jamie Golombek is Managing Director, Tax & Estate Planning, with CIBC Financial Planning & Advice in Toronto.
+Jamie Golombek is Managing Director, Tax & Estate Planning, with CIBC Private Wealth in Toronto.
 Mr. Golombek also writes the weekly column “Tax Expert” in the National Post and is a regular personal finance guest on BNN and the CBC.

 This communication is intended to provide general information only.
 It should not be construed as, or relied upon for, specific investment, tax or legal advice nor does it constitute an offer, solicitation or recommendation to buy, sell or hold any securities.
 Anyone wishing to act on the information herein should consult with his or her professional advisor.